 Filing an insurance claim is the first step to receiving compensation for injuries obtained in the auto accident.
 When a claim is received by an insurance company they will assign an insurance adjuster to further examine the incident.
 The adjuster will look for proof of their client’s negligence and attempt to negotiate a settlement with you, the claimant.
 If a settlement offer cannot be reached, a car accident lawsuit may need to be filed.

-In the event that an injury case is filed, the case will then go to trial.
+In the event that an injury case is filed, the case may go to trial.
 If the other party can prove that you share some part of the blame for the injuries sustained, then any personal injury compensation awarded may be reduced.

 What To Do After A Car Accident